howerj/forth-cpu/readme.md

 ## C

 There is quite a lot of [C][] code used within this project, used to make a tool chain for the H2 core and to simulate the system.

-It follows a fairly strict coding style.
+* Usage of assertions for any pre or post condition, or invariant, are encouraged.
 * Tabs are to be used instead of spaces, a tab width of 8 was used when coding the C, if this causes any code to go off screen then there is a problem with the code and not the tab length.